 Stop the machine.
 Wash your hands for a good long time (or cheat and put on gloves), and then scrape the butter off the whisk.
 Put the bowl of butter into your sink, and start running cold water into it.
 Knead it just like you would bread dough.
 Fold it over on itself; squeeze it between your fingers.
 You can do this part with two wooden spoons, but you want love in this butter, right?
 The water in the bowl will become cloudy; this is the remaining buttermilk.
 Discard it, and continue kneading the butter and refreshing the cold water.
 You want to continue until the water runs as clean as possible; otherwise, the leftover milk can turn rancid and severely limit the storage life of your butter.

 Dump the water, and knead out any remaining.
 Take a little of that fresh creamy butter and spread it on a piece of crusty bread.
 Sprinkle on a little salt.
 Have a sip of wine.
 Marvel at the smoothness of your hands.
 At this point you can call it finished, but that’s what separates the cooks from the chefs (and why this is better than the Mason jar method).
 Throw the butter back into the mixer and whisk it for a short time on a higher speed.
 This will beat in some air and make it lighter.
 Add salt if you want, but be very careful – it takes quite a bit less than you might expect.
 I use a scant teaspoon per pound.
 Once it is chilled, the salt flavor becomes stronger; but if you accidentally over-salt it, you will find it mellows after a few days in the refrigerator.
 This is the time you can also add other ingredients, such as finely minced garlic or herbs.
 Transfer to an airtight container and refrigerate.
-Mine lasts at least two weeks, but only if I’m on vacation; otherwise it’s eaten in a couple of days.
-I get about 14 ounces of butter, and just less than 2 cups of buttermilk.
+Mine lasts at least a week, but only if I’m on vacation; otherwise it’s eaten in a couple of days.
+I have been told that salting the butter makes it last a bit longer.